 Proper eliminator pack replacement is essential to evaporative condenser operation.
 Incorrect installation may result in excessive drift rates and fan inefficiency!
-To ensure packs are reinstalled in the correct orientation, it is recommended that one pack is left in its original location as a reminder of pack orientation.
+To ensure packs are reinstalled in the correct orientation, it is recommended that one pack is left in its original location inside the evaporative condenser as a reminder of pack orientation.
 Place packs in the evaporative condenser in the order they were removed.
 Packs should nest tightly with each other, leaving a level surface with no gaps.
 The last two packs should be installed at the same time.
+Place the final two packs according to the image on page 27, and push down to complete.